 - 1. An enrollee may continue enrollment in the Managed Care Plan for sixty (60) days upon losing Medicaid eligibility (the SIXT period).
 The enrollee will be disenrolled from the Managed Care Plan if they do not regain eligibility upon the expiration of the SIXT period. - 2.
 The Managed Care Plan shall continue to provide covered services and may not reduce, or eliminate, service provision including but not limited to care coordination/case management during the SIXT period. - 3.
 In the event the enrollee regains Medicaid eligibility within the SIXT period, the enrollee will be reinstated with the Managed Care Plan in accordance with Core Provisions, Section III.B.1. sub-items h. and i.
 The Managed Care Plan will receive payment for any months during the SIXT period for which eligibility was restored retroactively. - 4.
-In the In the event the enrollee regains Medicaid eligibility after the SIXT period, but within one-hundred-twenty (120) days of losing eligibility, the enrollee will be reinstated in accordance with Core Provisions, Section III.B.1. sub-item i. effective the next available monthly enrollment date.
-The Managed Care Plan will receive payment for any months during the SIXT period for which eligibility was restored retroactively.
+In the event the enrollee regains Medicaid eligibility after the SIXT period, but within one hundred and twenty (120) days of losing eligibility, the enrollee will be reinstated in accordance with Core Provisions, Section III.B.1. sub-item i. effective the next available monthly enrollment date.
+The Managed Care Plan will receive payment for any months during the SIXT period for which eligibility was restored retroactively. - 5.
+The Managed Care Plan may recommend an enrollee for involuntary disenrollment if the enrollee wishes to remain in an ALF or AFCH that does not, and will not, comply with HCB Settings Requirements.